 That’s why, when we asked which strategies marketers employ as a way to boost AOV, more than 50% said they employ each of the 4 strategies mentioned: upsells, cross-sells, product bundling, and free shipping with a minimum order value.

-Now that we’re in sync on what AOV is and why optimizing for higher order values is a good investment for marketers, let’s get to the 12 best tips for doing just that.
+Now that we’re in sync on what AOV is and why optimizing for higher-order values is a good investment for marketers, let’s get let’s get to the 12 best ways to improve your average order value:

 In order to make that happen, Hill explained, “you want the visual aesthetic of your website to highlight those choices, both in terms of colors/layout and in terms of verbiage.”